Misquoting Jesus

-Summary
+Contents

+Analysis

+The book operationalizes textual criticism for a general readership, it maps the New Testament textual tradition as a large scale documentary system with dense variation and heterogeneous provenance.
 Ehrman recounts his personal experiences with the study of the Bible and textual criticism.
 He summarizes the history of textual criticism, from the works of Desiderius Erasmus to the present.
 The book describes an early Christian environment in which the books that would later compose the New Testament were copied by hand, mostly by Christian amateurs.

+Ehrman concentrates on meaningful variants, treating famous cruxes such as the longer ending of Mark, the story of the woman taken in adultery, and the Johannine Comma to show how doctrinal interests correlate with specific readings that entered late into the printed tradition.

-Ehrman concludes that various early scribes altered the New Testament texts in order to de-emphasize the role of women in the early church, to unify and harmonize the different portrayals of Jesus in the four gospels, and to oppose certain heresies (such as Adoptionism).
+The biblical scholar concludes that various early scribes altered the New Testament texts in order to de-emphasize the role of women in the early church, to unify and harmonize the different portrayals of Jesus in the four gospels, and to oppose certain heresies (such as Adoptionism).

 Ehrman discusses the significance in understanding how Christianity stemmed from Judaism.
 Christianity was foreshadowed by Judaism, and was seen as the first "religion of the book" in Western civilization.
 Judaism, in its earliest years, was distinctive in some ways to other religions; it was the most-recognized monotheistic faith, set apart from all the other faiths that were polytheistic.
 The most significant and unique aspect of Judaism, Ehrman points out, was of having instructions along with ancestral traditions written down in sacred books, which were found in no other religious faith on the face of the earth during the given time period.
 The sacred books read by the Jews stressed ancestral traditions, customs, and laws.
 In order to pinpoint the canonization of the religion of Christianity, Ehrman discusses how the New Testament came into existence during the first century of the common era.
-Jews were scattered throughout the Roman Empire, and only relied upon the writings given to Moses by God, the Torah, which literally means "law" or "guidance."
+Jews were scattered throughout the Roman Empire, and only relied upon the writings given to Moses by God, the Torah, which literally means "law" or "guidance".
 Ehrman continues on discussing how those writings were canonized and then later on recognized as the "Old Testament" following the rise of Christianity at the given time period.

 In order to summarize his point that Christianity at its beginning was a religion of the book, Ehrman concludes how Jesus himself was a rabbi and adhered to all the sacred books held by the Jews, especially the Torah.

+The 2005 paperback edition featured an interview with Ehrman in which he clarified his view in contrast with the view of his mentor, Bruce M. Metzger.
+Ehrman said, "The position I argue for in Misquoting Jesus does not actually stand at odds with Prof. Metzger’s position that the essential Christian beliefs are not affected by textual variants in the manuscript tradition of the New Testament" and "[m]ost textual variants (Prof. Metzger and I agree on this) have no bearing at all on what a passage means".